MicroEJ/docs/SDK6UserGuide/gettingStartedSTM32F7508KernelGREEN.rst

 Set up your STM32F7508-DK Discovery kit:

-- Insert a microSD card (formatted as FAT32) in the board connector.
+- Insert a microSD card (formatted as FAT32) in the board connector,
-- Connect the Ethernet connector to the internet.
+- Connect the Ethernet connector to the internet,
 - Connect the USB connector of the board to your computer with a mini-USB cable by following the `Board Configuration <https://github.com/MicroEJ/VEEPort-STMicroelectronics-STM32F7508-DK/blob/2.3.1/stm32f7508_freertos-bsp/projects/microej/README.rst>`__ instructions.